Are you ready to get your kitchen sparkling clean?

 Put Belongings Away – Return non-kitchen items to their proper homes.

-Wipe Down Counters – Knock the crumbs off of your counters and then give them a good wipe down with your favorite cleaner.
+Wipe Down Counters – Knock the crumbs off your counters, then give them a good wipe-down with your favorite cleaner.

 Sweep and Mop – Sweep and then mop your kitchen floors.

-Once you have a good basic cleaning done, you’ll be ready to get down to business.
+Once you’ve done a good basic cleaning, you’ll be ready to get down to business.

 How to Deep Clean Your Kitchen